Underage Alcohol Possession in Fairfax County

 An example of insufficient evidence of underage possession of alcohol in Fairfax County would be being seen with a beer, being asked to put it down, and then handed a summons.
 If the beer is simply left there then we don't know if it is in fact alcohol.
 We have used this argument before with success.

 Underage Possession of Alcohol Penalties

 Underage Possession of Alcohol is a Class 1 Misdemeanor.
 As a result, there is a jail sentence possibility of up to 12 months and $2500 fine.
 However, such an extreme penalty is generally not handed down by the court.
 Rather, the statute dictates that the convicted individual shall be ordered to pay a mandatory minimum fine of $500 or to perform a mandatory minimum of 50 hours of community service.
 Additionally, the individual's license to drive in Virginia shall be suspended for at least six months (but not more than one year).
 Upon a demonstration of hardship, the court is permitted by the statute to issue a restricted permit.
 Finally, the court may require the individual to attend an alcohol safety action program (ASAP) as a condition of probation.

-It is strongly recommended you appear in court with a lawyer who regularly practices such cases.
-The lawyer can challenge the alcosenor breath test that says whether the individual has alcohol in their system.
+It is strongly recommended you appear in court with a lawyer who regularly handles these types of cases.
+We can challenge the alcosenor breath test that says whether the individual has alcohol in their system.
 Additionally, many times, there is no alcosensor breath test and the officer is only going on alcohol odor and the fact they were at a party.
 These facts should not sustain a conviction.